ML1758/D3-Challenge/README.md

 * This assignment is to use D3 to create a chart.

-### The following tasks were done for the reqiored part:
+### The following tasks were done for the mandatory part:

-* The data was in a scv file and was read through d3.
+* The data was in a CSV file and was read through D3.
-* A chart group ws created with appropriate margins
+* A chart group was created with the appropriate margins.
-* Read the CSV data aand casted the values in to number
+* Read the CSV data and casted the values in to numbers.
-* The number values were then used to create a lineaser scale for x & y axises
+* The number values were then used to create a linear scale for x & y axes.
-* Appended the x axis to the bottom and y axis to the left
+* Appended the x axis to the bottom and the y axis to the left.
-* The axix labesl were appended to the chart group
+* The axis labels were appended to the chart group.
-* A circle group was created for the bubble
+* A circle group was created for the bubble.
-* The circles were appned using the x and y linaer scales
+* The circles were append using the x and y linear scales.
-* Added the text to the cisrcle using the same linear scale
+* Added the text to the circle using the same linear scales.
-* The text was the State's abbriviation read form the data
+* The text was the State's abbreviation read form the data.
+* A tool tip was added to show the exact values of x & y axes, when the mouse is over the bubble.

 ### Bonus part:

 * Dynamic data display - Not attempted.
-* D3-Tip - attemepted for the required part
+* D3-Tip – attempted, and added in the mandatory part.